Daegu South Korea Travel Guide

 Daegu continues to improve accessibility at its attractions.

-When visiting temples or historical sites, dress modestly and maintain a respectful demeanor.
+When visiting temples or historical sites, wear conservative clothing and maintain a respectful demeanor.
 Photography is generally allowed, but be mindful of signage and others' privacy.

 For street photography, always exercise caution and respect.
-Asking for permission, if achievable, is always a fine gesture.
+Inquiring about permission, if possible, is always a fine gesture.

 Daegu's attractions present different experiences depending on the time of year.